Udaya-X2/FreeRealmsUnpacker/README.md

 # FreeRealmsUnpacker
-An application that can browse, extract, and validate assets from a Free Realms client directory or asset file to an output directory of your choice.
+An application that allows you to browse, extract, and validate assets from Free Realms asset files.
-CLI and GUI versions are both available according to your needs.

 CLI:
 ```